-The MCA carried out a second review of this market (see case MT/2008/0790) and published a Decision on 6th October 2008, whereby it confirmed the designation of SMP on Mobisle Communications Ltd. and Vodafone (Malta) Ltd. in the provision of voice call termination on their respective mobile networks.
+The MCA carried out a second review of this market (see case MT/2008/0790)9 and published a Decision on 6th October 200810.
+The Decision it confirmed the designation of SMP on Mobisle Communications Ltd. and Vodafone (Malta) Ltd. in the provision of voice call termination on their respective mobile networks.